OpenNews/opennews-website/_posts/2022-04-22-open-letter-to-pulitzers.md

 excerpt: "We asked the prize committee to add one requirement starting in 2024: In order to be eligible for a Pulitzer Prize, a news organization must publicly share data about staff demographics."
 ---

-On April 22, OpenNews and more than 50 organizations representing journalists across the U.S. called on the Pulitzer Prizes to help improve diversity and transparency in the news industry.
+On April 22, OpenNews and more than 50 organizations representing journalists across the U.S. [called on the Pulitzer Prizes](https://docs.google.com/document/d/1MgJNiUZlLSARhpHVZV2wavU32dIuPrVooP-40pC5Jdc/edit) to help improve diversity and transparency in the news industry.
 We asked the prize committee to add one requirement starting in 2024: **In order to be eligible for a Pulitzer Prize, a news organization must publicly share data about staff demographics.** News organizations could report their data through a survey from the News Leaders Association, or in another industry reporting system.

 We're calling for action because right now, many news organizations are failing at this kind of accountability.
 [Nieman Lab reported](https://www.niemanlab.org/2022/04/crushing-resistance-yet-again-newsrooms-arent-showing-up-to-the-industrys-largest-diversity-survey/) on April 12 that there was “crushing resistance” to participation in the NLA's annual diversity survey: The group planned to gather data from 2,500 organizations, and in the end, only 303 completed this important survey.

-At OpenNews, we know how powerful data can be in holding the powerful to account.
+At OpenNews, we know how powerful [data can be](https://postguild.org/2022-pay-study/) in holding the powerful to account.
 Many newsrooms have said they want to address racial injustice, but if we aren't even willing to measure where we're at, how can we build a more equitable future for journalism?
 As an industry, we demand transparency and accountability from the institutions we cover — we cannot hold ourselves to a lesser standard.

-We invite organizations and individuals to continue to [join us as co-signers](https://docs.google.com/forms/d/e/1FAIpQLSf0xdcKW2AQzLM8eeZH9w71b6YN_TosGUF2Y-lrlvCuy9YWpQ/viewform).
-We are helping to regularly update the full list of co-signers in the [Google Doc version of the letter](https://docs.google.com/document/d/1MgJNiUZlLSARhpHVZV2wavU32dIuPrVooP-40pC5Jdc/edit).
+Individual signers and organizations can join the effort to push for diversity transparency in the news industry.
+[Add your name or organization here](https://docs.google.com/forms/d/e/1FAIpQLSf0xdcKW2AQzLM8eeZH9w71b6YN_TosGUF2Y-lrlvCuy9YWpQ/viewform).

+<em>For questions, contact [Sisi Wei](mailto:sisi@opennews.org), co-executive director of OpenNews.</em>

 <blockquote>
 <h2>To: The Pulitzer Prizes</h2>